markpackham/HyperionDev-Level-3-Fullstack/L3T07 - Express - Middleware/Compulsory Task/README.md

 - Express to run as the backend server
 - Formik for form validation feedback
 - Jsonwebtoken to identify users and their access rights
+- MongoDB to store users, jwt tokens and todos
 - Mongoose to connect to Mongo DB
 - Nodemon to save the dev from having to constantly restart the server after changes
 - React is used for the frontend created via Vite